Mechatronics3D/jupyter-vnc/README.md

 # jupyter-vnc
 This container provides a Jupyter Notebook and a VNC server.
+The VNC setup is taken from [vnc](https://hub.docker.com/r/kaixhin/vnc/).

 ## Usage
 You can run the container like this: